lexbritvin/mattermost-etl-rocketchat/README.md

 4. If you used RocketChat discussions, they will migrate in separate channels with random names.
    You can merge discussions in parent channel with `mergeDiscussionIntoParent`
-5. Global channel **General** in Rocket Chat and in Mattermost **Town Square**.
+5. Global channel in Rocket Chat us **General** and in Mattermost - **Town Square**.
-   The configuration provides default example for that case in `channels.map`.
+   To have only 1 global channel, the configuration provides default example in `channels.map`.
-   You can specify migration for other channels also.
+   You can specify migration for other channels as well.
 6. Run migrate script with `npm run start:rocketchat`
 7. Configure Mattermost (DB and Gitlab integration) before running the migration
 8. Run the migration in MM